mangila/spring-crud/README.md

 # spring-crud

-Spring Web app demonstrating C.R.U.D (Create, Read, Update, Delete) operations in a Layered Architecture.
+Spring Web app demonstrating C.R.U.D (Create, Read, Update, Delete) operations in a Layered Architecture, with event handling using Outbox Transactional Pattern.
+Event sourcing is used via the Outbox table.

 Deployed to AWS and automated with IaC (Infrastructure as Code) and CM (Configuration Management) using Terraform and Ansible.